 Sickly as a child, Rémy did not grow up very strong, confident or motivated.
 Being disregarded by his father, Rémy became a cherished companion and helper to his mother, especially in the care of his young sisters, whom he adored (though thought of more as domesticated animals).
 Thus, his physique, character and traits quite naturally inclined more toward the effeminate (which caused even greater disdain and disinterest from his father).

-He was not in service long before the region got swept up in the fervor of another Crusade.
-Only this time, instead of raising armies of soldiers to travel to the Holy Land and fight the Moslem "enemies of the One True Faith" the idea was to send "armies" of children and the poor to try to convert the Muslim people through their kindness and meekness.
+Jean-Peyre was not in service long before the region got swept up in the fervor of another Crusade.
+This crusade was different than the three previous Crusades.
+This time, instead of raising armies of soldiers to travel to the Holy Land and fight the Moslem "enemies of the One True Faith," the idea was to send "armies" of children, poor, and other unfortunates ("les Pauvres") to try to convert the Muslim people through their innocence and meekness.
 Jean-Peyre's superiors in the Church got quite caught up in the spirit of this new Crusade.
 They enlisted themselves to not only recruit "soldiers of Christ" to be brought to Marseilles for shipping to the Holy Land, but to accompany the precious cargo at least to Byzantium (today's Istanbul).
-Jean-Peyre was such a follower--had developed so little of his own ideas and opinions on any thing--that he had no feelings one way or the other on the events that unfolded with him in the middle.
-Of course, he had absolutely no inkling as to the nefarious deeds that were to about to unfold to which he would be an unwitting participant and, in fact, accomplice.
-Instead, he was quite content--and genuinely happy and satisfied--with his assigned role of helping the individual children arriving at his church and, later, while en route to Marseilles, to find bedding, food, and some solace and care for these weak and weary "warriors."
-Never questioning what these children and their caregivers had been told--or what the parents of the children--some not much younger than his 18 years--had been promised or given in return for their voluntary "donation," Jean-Peyre merely did what he was told, went where he was told, and found himself totally ignorant of the bigger picture and possible political and economic games being played behind the scenes.
+Jean-Peyre was such a follower--he had developed so little of his own ideas and opinions on any thing--that he had no feelings one way or the other on the events that unfolded with him in the middle.
+Of course, he had absolutely no inkling as to the nefarious deeds that were about to unfold--to which he would become an unwitting participant and, in fact, accomplice.
+Instead, he was quite content--and genuinely happy and satisfied--with his assigned role of helping the individual children arriving at his church and, later, while en route to Marseilles; it was his job to find bedding, food, and some solace and care for the weak and weary "warriors" under his charge.
+Never questioning what these children and their caregivers had been told--or what the parents of the children--some not much younger than his 18 years--had been promised or given in return for their voluntary "donation," Jean-Peyre did what he was told, obediently went where he was ordered, and found himself totally ignorant of the bigger picture and possible political and economic games being played behind the scenes.

 The scene at the docks in Marseilles harbor was quite eye-opening for Jean-Peyre as he, himself, had never seen the Sea much less been on a cargo ship before.
-He was as nervous and preoccupied with the uncertainties and insecurities he felt for going out on the wavy expanse of water in a tub with sails.
-Still, though he knew they were in for a long journey, he had been told that they would be making several stops for provisions and other transactions along the way.
+He was as nervous and preoccupied with the uncertainties and insecurities he felt for going out on the wavy expanse of water in a tub with sails as he was with challenges of herding the Crusaders that were under his supervision.
+Though he knew they were in for a long journey (to the Holy Land!), he had been told that they would be making several stops for provisions and other transactions along the way.
 The first leg was to be to Tripoli.

-The trip was miserable from the start with three days of mind-numbing sea-sickness preventing Jean-Peyre from being able to do the things he was supposedly there to do (care for the children), much less being able to take care of himself.
+The trip was miserable from the start.
+The rolling motion of the rough seas caused Jean-Peyre three days of mind-numbing sea-sickness which greatly diminished his ability to perform the duties he was there to carry out.
 During the night of the third day at sea, the ship was tossed and battered about by a severe storm before it finally capsized and broke apart near the rocky shores of one of Italy's islands.
 For Jean-Peyre it was a fairly swift death as he did not know how to swim.
-The vision of the receding surface of the Sea as his drowning body sank into the depths were his last impressions of that lifetime.
+The visions of the receding surface of the Sea as his drowning body sank into the depths were his last impressions of that lifetime.

-The trip was miserable from the start with three days of mind-numbing sea-sickness preventing Jean-Peyre from being able to do the things he was supposedly there to do (care for the children), much less being able to take care of himself.
+The trip was miserable from the start.
+The rolling motion of the rough seas caused Jean-Peyre three days of mind-numbing sea-sickness which greatly diminished his ability to perform the duties he was there to carry out.
 During the night of the third day at sea, the ship was tossed and battered about by a severe storm before it finally capsized and broke apart near the rocky shores of one of Italy's islands.
 For Jean-Peyre it was a fairly swift death as he did not know how to swim.
-The vision of the receding surface of the Sea as his drowning body sank into the depths were his last impressions of that lifetime.
+The visions of the receding surface of the Sea as his drowning body sank into the depths were his last impressions of that lifetime.

 No comments: